Skip to Main Content

 OER: Open Educational Resources

-OER process
+OER Process

 Are you considering building a textbook-free course to save students money and improve teaching and learning?
 Here are some tips for using Open Educational Resources to convert your class.